TwitterArchives/JinjerZilla/README.md

 ### CONTENT WARNING: Tweets may contain racism and antisemitism.

-This repository contains a collection of tweets from Twitter user "JinjerZilla" to document the racism and antisemititism from these accounts.
+This repository contains a collection of tweets from Twitter user "JinjerZilla" to document the racism and antisemitism from these accounts.
 This user was frequently suspended from the platform for hateful content.

 All tweets were publicly posted by the user and had a saved version located at archive.org.

 Note: List is incomplete and Twitter handles may have changed at points in time.